 A branch of the law which treats persons in their capacity as workers.
-The employer-employee relationship with particular attention to the individual contract of employment on which that relationship rests, the legal concept of a 'worker', incidents of the employment relationship, the mutual rights and duties of the employer and the employee; the rights and obligations of public employees; incidents of the employment relationship as regards third parties, the employer's liability to third parties, the employee's liability to third parties and the liability of third parties towards the employment relationship; the termination of the relationship with particular reference to the discharge of the contract of employment by performance. by notice and for cause and the remedies for wrongful termination; the relationship between an individual contract of employment and the relevant Award or Industrial Agreement, the usual matters dealt with in Awards and Agreements with particular emphasis on job security and personal grievances: social security aspects of employment, the legislation which is designed to protect wages, hours and various leave entitlements; legislation with respect to Anti-Discrimination; programs for Equal Employment Opportunity and Affirmative Action.
-(Old No. 90.500)
+The employer-employee relationship with particular attention to the individual contract of employment on which that relationship rests, the legal concept of an 'employee', incidents of the employment relationship, the mutual rights and duties of the employer and the employee; the rights and obligations of public employees; incidents of the employment relationship as regards third parties, the employer's liability to third parties, the employee's liability to third parties and the liability of third parties towards the employment relationship; the termination of the relationship with particular reference to the discharge of the contract of employment by performance, by notice and for cause and the remedies for wrongful termination; the relationship between an individual contract of employment and the relevant Award or Industrial Agreement, the usual matters dealt with in Awards and Agreements with particular emphasis on job security and personal grievances; social security aspects of employment, the legislation which is designed to protect wages, hours and various leave entitlements: legislation with respect to Anti-Discrimination; programs for

+Equal Employment Opportunity and Affirmative Action.

-LAWS5020 Industrial Safety and Health S1 S2 Hpw4 C3 Law
+LAWS5020 Occupational Health S1 S2 Hpw4 C3 and Safety Law

-The law relating to compensation for work-related injuries and disabilities and to the regulation of safety standards in industry and of the processes and substances employed therein.
-Topics include: the employer's common law duty of care; the common law duty of care of manufacturers of products for use at work; the development and application of workers' compensation schemes; comprehensive no-fault compensation schemes and inquiries relating thereto in their application to industrial injuries and disabilities; existing protective legislation in Australia; a comparative survey of protective legislation in other countries and its effectiveness; individual rights under protective legislation; regulation of industrial safety and health under compulsory arbitration schemes; management and union initiatives in the fields of industrial safety and health; new problems in industrial safety and health.
-(Old No. 90.502)
+The law relating to compensation for work-related injuries and disabilities and to the regulation of safety standards in workplaces.
+Topics include: the employer's common law duty of care; the common law duty of care of manufacturers of products for use at work; the development and application of workers' compensation schemes; comprehensive no-fault compensation schemes and inquiries relating thereto in their application to occupational injuries and disabilities; existing protective legislation in Australia; a comparative survey of protective legislation in other countries and its effectiveness; individual rights under protective legislation; regulation of occupational safety and health under compulsory arbitration schemes; management and union initiatives in the fields of occupational safety and health; new problems in occupational safety and health.